rumicuzzin/rumicuzzin/README.md

 Alongside that, I do AI consulting, primarily for engineering and construction companies.
 The work is mostly about automating the mundane: identifying the repetitive, time-consuming tasks in a given workflow and finding the right tools to handle them.
 Beyond that, I keep clients up to speed on what's actually useful in the AI and tooling space right now, tailoring recommendations to their specific processes.

+In my sparetime, I am working alongside Claude code to create InferenceEconoimics.
+More to come on this soon...

 ## Education

 - Bachelor of Mechatronic Engineering (Honours) | University of Sydney